MicroDevHub/book-store-app/documents/docs/authen-author/implement-auth-service.md

 ## 2. Solution and Implement.

-So for this case we will use customize authentication and authorization with JWT and Cookie.
+So for this case we will use a customize authentication and authorization with JWT and Cookie.
 This option can cover all the requirements, which we have listed above.

 Here is the flow SignIn for this apply